 Vietnam Era Health Retrospective Observational Study

 The Vietnam Era Health Retrospective Observational Study (VE-HEROeS) is a nationwide study designed to assess the current health and well-being of Vietnam Veterans, Blue Water Navy Veterans, and Veterans who served elsewhere during the Vietnam Era (1961–1975).
 This study is comparing the health of these Veterans to similarly aged U.S. residents who never served in the military.

-Researchers will look closely at neurologic conditions and hepatitis C infection as a part of this study.
+Researchers are looking closely at neurologic conditions and hepatitis C infection as a part of this study.

 Researchers invited participants to complete a questionniare.
 They are now analyzing data from returned questionnaires, and they are also conducting a medical records review for a smaller group of participants.
 The VE-HEROeS questionnaire includes the following topics:

 - Military service: service experience, combat experience, chemical and other exposures, re-entry into civilian life, or no military service